 (1) you are under 14 years of age, and your parents/legal guardians want access to your file, (2) risk of imminent danger, such as suicide, death, risk of running away, or serious bodily harm to an identifiable person or group, (3) suspected or known abuse or neglect of a child or older adult, (4) unsafe operation of a motor vehicle, (5) requests ordered by a court of law or (6) access is required by other personnel (e.g., administrative staff) to carry out their professional duties.
 Therapists must, as soon as the interest of their client so requires, receive supervision, consult another therapist, a member of another professional order, or another competent person.
 Disclosure of identifying information will be minimized, and your name will not be released without your consent.

-Our fees differ slightly depending on the psychologist and the time of the appointment but we aim to make our services affordable.
+Our fees differ slightly depending on the psychologist and the time of the appointment.
 Please contact reception on (03) 9810 3140 to find out more about our fees.
 Medicare or Private Health Insurance rebates can apply.